Linux/Unix internals: x86_64 CFLAGS/CXXFLAGS

 OpenBSD

-Local changes to their integrated (and old) version of GCC are described in gcc-local.
+Local changes to their integrated (and old) version of GCC get described in gcc-local.
 The same applies to clang-local, although it’s a current version.

 OpenBSD’s GCC port and OpenBSD’s LLVM port.